 In my opinion, having siblings means they will always have a friend, a support system, a connection to each other through moments of celebration and growth.
 I enjoy seeing that beautiful unbreakable bond form early in childhood through each hug, kiss, and sweet moment exchanged as they grow.

 How did you celebrate #NationalSiblingDay with your family?
 Wishing you a Happy National Siblings Day to your siblings and family!

 Ahhh, the sunny days of May prepare my family and me for Summer!
 School is almost out for the children (thank goodness for no more homework or trying to relearn fractions!), and this is the month where I begin to plan family activities.

-I love the Summer holidays, giving us a reason to celebrate, and who doesn't want an excuse to gather together.
+I love the Summer holidays, giving us a reason to celebrate, and who doesn’t want an excuse to gather together.
 One holiday that gears us up for in summer mode is Memorial Day!
 Usually, our home has been decorated with summer colors and vibrant plants (here’s a blog post for simple ways to create a summer vibe).